pulumi/pulumi-hugo/themes/default/content/blog/testable-iam-policy-documents/index.md

 ## Conclusion

+By testing IAM Policies before deployment, we can avoid errors before deployments and provide guardrails for engineers.
+Aside from improving compliance to security requirements, it will also accelerate the feedback cycle and increase the delivery throughput significantly.

-As you can see, you can extend a Pulumi program with existing Node modules or write your own.
-By testing IAM policies before deployment, we can avoid errors before deployments and provide guardrails for developers.
+As you can see, you can easily extend a Pulumi program with existing Node modules or write your own.